• info@closeupinitiative.org

 RADIO BERLIN

-Sepehr Atefi and Kaveh Azarhoosh, IRAN
+Sepehr Atefi and Kaveh Azarhoosh

 In 1939 the first-ever Persian radio station was founded in Berlin, broadcasting Nazi propaganda across Iran.
 The station’s launch started a global propaganda war over Iran which continues to this day and fuelled the development of a network of pro-Nazi Iranian collaborators which played a crucial role in shaping Iranian history for the decade after the end of the world war.